Drag The Appropriate Labels To Their Respective Targets. Chegg

 The Importance of Practice and Patience

 Mastering drag-and-drop labeling, like any skill, requires consistent practice and patience.
-Don't get discouraged by initial challenges.
+Which means don't get discouraged by initial challenges.
 The more you practice, the better you will become at identifying relationships between labels and targets, improving your overall learning experience.

 Scientific Explanation of Learning Through Drag-and-Drop Activities